AmelMammar/TimedEventB/README.md

-# TimedEventB
+# chronoEventB
-The plugin **TimedEventB** permits to specify timing properties on Event-B models.
+The plugin **chronoEventB** permits to specify timing properties on Event-B models.
+Using this plugin, users have the possibililty to define _atomic_ tasks or tasks with _duration_as specific Event-B events.
+To each task, _periodicity_ and _separation_ constaints may be attached.
+Moreover, ordering properties can be associated with a couple of tasks to state constaints on the occurence of their instances.
+These properties may be also timed.

    ## How to use TimedEventB